Estimating Policy Effects in a Social Network with Independent Set Sampling: SAOM Formulation

 Similar to the network effects stated above, we also model a number of important behavioral effects.
-These effects include the respondent $i$'s behavior tendency effect ($s_{i1t}^{[B]}$), outdegree connection ($s_{i2t}^{[B]}$) and the peer influence effect i.e. social influence ($s_{i3t}^{[B]}$).
+These effects include the respondent $i$'s behavior tendency effect ($s_{i1t}^{[B]}$), outdegree connection ($s_{i2t}^{[B]}$), the peer influence effect i.e. social influence ($s_{i3t}^{[B]}$) and the income covariate effect ($s_{i4t}^{[B]}$).
 The specifications for these effects, as listed in \parencite{ripley2023}, are presented as follows: \begin{enumerate} \item Behavioral tendency effect ($s_{i1t}^{[B]}$).
 This captures the tendency of respondents to attain or lose the focal behavior over time

 \item Outdegree effect ($s_{i2t}^{[B]}$).
 This measures the effect of the respondents' connections on their focal behavior

 \item Average peer influence effect ($s_{i3t}^{[B]}$).
 This measures the propensity of respondents to assimilate their focal behaviors toward their peers.